cozy/cozy.github.io/src/howTos/dev/services.md

 cozy-run-dev -m <app_manifest> <mybuiltservice.js>
 ```

+Be carefull the `mybuiltservice.js` must be the built file of your service, not the source.

 If your `mybuiltservice.js` is not executable and not recognize by node, you may need this script in your app folder to fix that.
 Just change the `target` path.
 ```bash
 #!/bin/bash